News

 Published on November 3, 2025

-Meta is reportedly shaking up its Reality Labs and Metaverse divisions, signaling a strategic pivot.
-The tech giant is doubling down on integrating advanced artificial intelligence across all its products, positioning AI as the new cornerstone of its ambitious metaverse vision.
+Meta is restructuring its Reality Labs and Metaverse divisions, signaling a major strategic pivot.
+The tech giant is now prioritizing the integration of advanced artificial intelligence (AI) across all its products, positioning AI as the cornerstone of its ambitious metaverse vision.
+This move is not just a minor organizational tweak but a significant internal shift, reallocating key leadership and resources to focus on AI.

-According to a Business Insider report, a memo from Meta CTO Andrew Bosworth details the restructuring.
-Vishal Shah, who led Reality Labs for four years and was a public face of Meta's metaverse efforts, is moving into a new role.
-He will now head AI Products within Meta Superintelligence Labs (MSL), a fresh division focused on developing and integrating "personal superintelligence" into Meta’s platforms.
+The restructuring was detailed in a memo from Meta CTO Andrew Bosworth, as reported by Business Insider.
+Vishal Shah, who led Reality Labs for four years and was a public face of Meta's metaverse efforts, is transitioning to a new role.
+He will now head AI Products within Meta Superintelligence Labs (MSL), a newly formed division focused on developing and integrating 'personal superintelligence' into Meta’s platforms.

-Shah's new mandate involves overseeing AI integrations across both Meta’s Family of Apps (FoA) – think Facebook and Instagram – and Reality Labs (RL).
+Shah's new mandate involves overseeing AI integrations across both Meta’s Family of Apps (FoA), which includes Facebook and Instagram, and Reality Labs (RL).
 He will report directly to MSL head Nat Friedman.
-Bosworth's memo describes Shah's transition as crucial for merging metaverse innovation with Meta’s vision for artificial general intelligence (AGI), a concept CEO Mark Zuckerberg outlined in July 2025.
+Bosworth's memo describes Shah's transition as crucial for merging metaverse innovation with Meta’s vision for artificial general intelligence (AGI), a concept outlined by CEO Mark Zuckerberg in July 2025.

-Shah himself candidly noted his transition is "difficult yet exciting," acknowledging that "metaverse hype has thankfully died down."
-He believes machine-learning tools will be the "transformative shift of our generation," enabling personalized, context-aware experiences that bridge virtual and physical worlds.
-Filling Shah's previous role, Gabriel Aul will now lead the Metaverse Product Group, overseeing teams responsible for Horizon Experiences.
-Ryan Cairns will continue to lead Horizon OS, which has been elevated to an org-level product group, reporting directly to Bosworth.
+'This transition is difficult yet exciting,' Shah noted, acknowledging that 'metaverse hype has thankfully died down.'
+He believes machine-learning tools will be the 'transformative shift of our generation,' enabling personalized, context-aware experiences that bridge virtual and physical worlds.
+Gabriel Aul will now lead the Metaverse Product Group, while Ryan Cairns continues to lead Horizon OS, which has been elevated to an org-level product group, reporting directly to Bosworth.

-These proactive AI capabilities embedded in smart glasses could revolutionize daily interactions.
-Imagine an intelligent agent quietly answering questions like, "What's that person's name?" or "How long should I cook this steak?"
+The proactive AI capabilities embedded in smart glasses could revolutionize daily interactions.
+Imagine an intelligent agent quietly answering questions like, 'What's that person's name?' or 'How long should I cook this steak?'
 This moves beyond reactive smartphone searches to context-aware, on-demand information.
 While undeniably useful and potentially profitable, this level of pervasive AI raises valid privacy concerns, bordering on a dystopian future where Meta-controlled algorithms access your every waking thought and memory.

-Let's be blunt: Meta's center of gravity is decisively shifting from metaverse-first to AI-first.
+Meta's center of gravity is decisively shifting from a metaverse-first to an AI-first strategy.
 Shah's promotion into the heart of Meta Superintelligence Labs is a testament to this reorientation, regardless of official memos emphasizing continued metaverse commitment.
 The metaverse isn't dead; it's simply being re-engineered with AI as its foundational operating system.

 The current traction for devices like Meta Ray-Ban Display glasses, despite their hefty price tag, showcases the immediate power of AI.
 Features like the Neural Band for input hint at a future where intuitive interaction beats clunky gestures or typing.
 Crucially, Meta has achieved this early success without needing to launch multiple hardware generations, cultivate a vast developer ecosystem, or even establish a dedicated app store.
 Core AI use cases appear sufficient for now, which is a significant departure from traditional tech product launches.